bricomp/Nextion-Library/README.md

 Gets the text from Nextion Variable.

-Waits for up to 100ms for a reply.
+Waits for up to 1000ms for a reply.
 If no reply returns false.

+The wait time is controlled by the variable `getStrVarTimeout` which is initially  set to 1000 ms.

 In reality this command should only be sent when the Nextion Serial buffer is empty otherwise, any reply may be from previously stacked up Nextion commands and therefore be erroneous.

-The varName MUST exist.
+The varName MUST exist AND NO `.txt` suffix should be sent.
+It is provided by the function..

-The result is placed in the string setup with the setTextBuffer function.
+The result is placed in the string setup with the `setTextBuffer` function.

-If no screen has been setup it will simply be echoed to the screen (Serial).
+If no string has been setup it will simply be echoed to the screen (Serial).

-Returns true if string returned successfully. stringWaiting is also set to true.
+Returns `true` if string returned successfully. `stringWaiting` is also set to true.

 ```
 	char buffer[100];